 What House does really well is something I look for in horror comedies, something that Return of the Living Dead also pulls off to great effect.
-Basically, House actually has some very dark undertones and deals with genuinely heavy subject matter.
+Basically, House has some very dark undertones and deals with genuinely heavy subject matter.
 But it’s this focus that allows the movie to be so outlandish, goofy and weird.
-The backdrop of this subject matter makes it easier to strive for high camp, dry wit and even slapstick humor.
+The backdrop of this subject matter makes it easier to strive for high camp, dry wit, and even slapstick humor.

 It’s a juxtaposition that is very hard to pull off, which is why I am always impressed by movies that manage to do it.
-There’s an interesting subject being dealt with in House, but it’s being dealt with in charming, funny and often outright ridiculous ways.
-This is what keeps the movie from being too heavy, what makes it accessible, and what has been the biggest key to its success as a cult classic over the last thirty years.
+There’s an interesting subject being dealt with in House, but it’s being dealt with in charming, funny, and often outright ridiculous ways.
+This is what keeps the movie from being too heavy, what makes it accessible, and what has been the biggest key to its success as a cult classic over the years.